 For the year 2020, 858890 students applied for the exam, 685088 students appeared on the exam and 128797 students ended up qualifying for the examination.
 The passing percentage is approximately 18.8%.
 Electronics and Communication Engineering, Mechanical Engineering, Civil Engineering, Computer Science and Information Technology, and Electrical engineering are the five branches where most of the students apply.

 The other papers do not get as many candidates as these 5 branches.
 In fact for each branch individually, they get more students than the rest of the branches combined.

-The dates of the GATE examination for the year 2023 have already been announced and are available for anyone to see on the IIT Kanpur GATE 2023 official website.
+The dates of the GATE examination for the year 2024 have already been announced and are available for anyone to see on the IIT Bombay’s GATE 2024 official website.
 The dates are as followed